©Courtesy Aida Muluneh, Ethiopia and David Knut Projects, The Departure, 2016, Ethiopia

 ©Creative Commons, The parthenon of books documenta 14 – Kassel, Flickr- michael alstad, license under CC BY-NC-SA 2.0, 2017, Germany

-The launch of UNESCO’s 2018 Global Report “Re-Shaping Cultural policies” will take place at UNESCO HQ on 14th December 2017, from 3PM to 6PM, in Room II.
-The event will be opened by Audrey Azoulay, Director General of UNESCO, and Karin Strandås, Secretary of State to the Minister for Culture and Democracy of Sweden.
+The launch of UNESCO’s 2018 Global Report “Re-Shaping Cultural policies” took place at UNESCO HQ on 14th December 2017, from 3PM to 6PM, in Room II.
+The event was opened by Audrey Azoulay, Director General of UNESCO, and Karin Strandås, Secretary of State to the Minister for Culture and Democracy of Sweden.

-The launch event will be marked by two discussion panels:
+The launch event was marked by two discussion panels:

-- A first panel, with the participation of the contributing authors to the report and moderated by Professor Yudhishthir Raj Isar, Principal Editor of the Global Report, will discuss the main findings of the Report.
+- A first panel, with the participation of the contributing authors to the report and moderated by Professor Yudhishthir Raj Isar, Principal Editor of the Global Report, and discussed the main findings of the Report.

-- A second panel, “Towards Support Policies for Independent Cinema?” and moderated by Frédéric Bonnaud, Director General of the French Cinémathèque, will address the challenges facing the independent film sector and bring together various film directors and producers.
+- A second panel, “Towards Support Policies for Independent Cinema?” and moderated by Frédéric Bonnaud, Director General of the French Cinémathèque, addressed the challenges facing the independent film sector and bring together various film directors and producers.

 "By combining forces with public authorities and through investment in youth and culture, the qualitative leap towards the emergence of a new governance in Africa is becoming a reality that ultimately contributes to the strengthening of social cohesion, a creative economy and the well-being of citizens".